ptsk5/nb-iot-2-ibm-cloud/README.md

     ```
     $ ibmcloud login -a https://api.eu-de.bluemix.net
     ```
-4. Create a namespace (e.g. _nbiot_namespace_, in my case):
+4. Log your local Docker daemon into the IBM Cloud Container Registry:
     ```
+    ibmcloud cr login
+    ```
+5. Create a namespace (e.g. _nbiot_namespace_, in my case):
+    ```
     $ ibmcloud cr namespace-add nbiot_namespace
     ```
-5. Pull node-red-docker image from Docker Hub:
+6. Pull node-red-docker image from Docker Hub:s
     ```
     $ docker pull nodered/node-red-docker:latest
     ```
-6. Choose a repository (_node-red-docker_, in my case) and tag (I simply used number _1_) by which you can identify the image (look for registry URL in the Quick Start, e.g. _de.icr.io_):
+7. Choose a repository (_node-red-docker_, in my case) and tag (I simply used number _1_) by which you can identify the image (look for registry URL in the Quick Start, e.g. _de.icr.io_):
     ```
     $ docker tag nodered/node-red-docker de.icr.io/nbiot_namespace/node-red-docker:1
     ```
-7. Push the image into the private registry and verify that your image is in there:
+8. Push the image into the private registry and verify that your image is in there:
     ```
     $ docker push de.icr.io/nbiot_namespace/node-red-docker:1
     $ ibmcloud cr image-list